"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 Calculating the caloric intake of food more accurately is possible through simulations.

 Implementing the "Routing of calorie intake" idea is based on optimizing digestion and nutrient absorption.
+Optimizing digestion requires natural, easy-to-digest food.
+Processed and industrialized food is harmful; it is fattening and harmful to our health.

 Testing the seeming tautology, "Calorie is a calorie - no matter where it comes from, it is essential.
 (Methodology proposed) All existing methods of caloric calculations are inaccurate.
-It is desirable to apply a method consistent with the actions performed by the human body.
+It is desirable to apply a method consistent with the processes performed by the human body.

 To illustrate the principle, let's take, for example, a fresh vegetable salad with vinegar, lemon, and lots of olive oil.
 The oil lubricates the intestinal walls and the dietary fiber in the salad; in the presence of probiotic bacteria, the intestinal walls are renewed.
 The many calories found in oil have not disappeared!
 (The laws of energy conservation do not allow energy and matter to disappear) but have changed shape and become tissue.
 The result is that less food is converted into available energy and/or accumulation of fatty tissue.
 The effect is even more significant because the intestinal walls that allow good absorption of nutrients will enable the liver to synthesize more proteins and fats for tissue renewal in many other places in our body.